Skip to content

 results.append(result)

-# There may be various errors: file not found, incorrect file content
+# there may be various errors: no file, incorrect file content

 # display the error and exit the application